ramparvathaneni1/pru-capstone-starter-code/README.md

 - Demo that you can Create, Read, Update and Delete on a resource.
 - What are the biggest challenges and biggest wins from your capstone app?
+- Feel free to run one of your test suites for frontend or backend.

 _NOTE: In the interest of time, you are not required to demo your Docker containers.
 You are welcome to demo using your locally running servers._